carpentries/lesson-example/README.md

 5. `questions` - a YAML list of questions for the episode
 6. `objectives` - a YAML list of episode objectives
 7. `keypoints` - a YAML list of episode key points
+8. `start` - either true or false, to indicate if a lesson is the first of a day

 The `title`, `slug`, `teaching` and `exercises` variables are required, the others are optional and the layout of the page will adjust accordingly to what